-The Community Foundation Martin – St. Lucie inspires philanthropists to establish funds to impact communities in Martin and St. Lucie County, throughout Florida, across the United States, and around the globe.
+The mission of The Community Foundation Martin St. Lucie is to inspire philanthropy through the establishment of charitable giving funds to impact communities across the United States and around the globe.

 HISTORY AND TODAY

 The Community Foundation Martin – St. Lucie was originally established as the Martin County Community Foundation in 1988 by Les Combs, Chris Bentele, and Bud Jordan.
 Long before community foundations were widely known beyond large metropolitan areas, these visionary financial advisors saw the value in how community foundations can serve donors, charities, and the greater community in perpetuity.
 They presented this “new way” individuals and families could create lasting legacies, maximize their giving while minimizing taxes, and in the process improve Martin County.
 The first fund holders were clients of the founders, but before long, other professional advisors were referring their clients who were inspired to give.
 The first funds were created as scholarships by donors interested in supporting higher education.
 Over the years, The Community Foundation grew along the Treasure Coast.